andrew/ultimate-awesome/README.md

 - [BotList](https://github.com/ShivangKakkar/BotList) - Https://t.me/StarkBots.
 - [awesome-malware-resources](https://github.com/Sokow86/awesome-malware-resources) - Just another collection of links, tools, reports and other stuff.
 - [awesome-persistence](https://github.com/Stuuxx/awesome-persistence) - Persistence techniques for windows.
-- [Awesome-LLM-Self-Consistency](https://github.com/SuperBruceJia/Awesome-LLM-Self-Consistency) - Awesome LLM Self-Consistency: a curated list of Self-consistency in Large Language Models.
 - [awesome-libsm64](https://github.com/SuperSonicHub1/awesome-libsm64) - A collection of things made with libsm64.
 - [awesome-quantum-chemistry](https://github.com/twoXes/awesome-quantum-chemistry) - Quantum Chemistry is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.
 - [awesome-medsec](https://github.com/zseha/awesome-medsec) - A curated list of awesome projects, libraries, and tools for MedSec.
 - [awesome-startups](https://github.com/alec-c4/awesome-startups) - Curated list of awesome resources for startups.
+- [awesome-alephium](https://github.com/alephium/awesome-alephium) - Awesome contributions from the community.
 - [awesome-machine-learning-startups-munich](https://github.com/alxschwrz/awesome-machine-learning-startups-munich) - A list of machine learning & artificial intelligence startups in Munich (Germany).
 - [awesome-survival](https://github.com/alx-xlx/awesome-survival) - A list of awesome survival/survivors books/guides.
 - [awesome-minecraft](https://github.com/arkflame/awesome-minecraft) - ⛏️  Useful Minecraft tools and resources.